lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 to mount a folder and run a compute session, see :ref:`Mounting Folders to a Compute Session <session-with-mounts>`.

-Notice that a new compute session is created in the Running tab.
+Now a new compute session is created in the RUNNING tab.

 .. image:: session_created.png